APPLYING TO BECOME A GUILD COMPANION

 - What area(s) of the Guild’s current activity do you find most engaging/relevant personally?

 - As Ruskin intended, we wish to be an activist organisation, making a difference in the world by way of our contribution.
 What would you intend (through your work, scholarship, research, personal interests and skills, activism, donations of time or resources, etc) to bring to the Guild and its work, by way of Companionship?

 - What impact do you believe becoming a Companion of the Guild would have on your life and/or work and your ability to make a difference in the world?

 Any relevant interests or experience, within your letter or as a resume/CV or further notes, are welcome as part of the same application document.

-We also add you to our secure and confidential database of companions, so that we can send you information via email pertaining to your companionship, The Guild newsletter and other Guild correspondence.
+We also add you to our secure and confidential database of Companions, so that we can send you information via email pertaining to your companionship.